Capture fireworks with your phone: Here's how you do it right!

 Is it all too complicated for you?
 Or does the manual mode only allow very fast shutter speeds?
 Then modes with names such as "light trails", "long exposure" or the like will help you.
 Just browse through the camera app on your smartphone to see which options are available.

-On the Google Pixel 6 and Pixel 6 Pro, for example, you will find the option Long Exposure in the so-called Motion Mode.
-And in many of the current iPhones, you can simply select the option "Long exposure" instead of "Live" in the upper left corner of the gallery to turn the short video into a stabilized long exposure.
+For instance, the Google Pixel 8 and Pixel 8 Pro (comparison) will provide you with the Long Exposure option in the so-called Motion Mode.
+In many of the current iPhones running on iOS 17, you can simply select the option "Long exposure" instead of "Live" in the upper left corner of the gallery to turn the short video into a stabilized long exposure.
+The Night Mode in iPhones also takes photos with shutter speeds of several seconds, be it automatically or manually activated.

 What else?

 If you have any other tips for fireworks photos or any kind of feedback, I'm happy to hear your comments.
-Apart from that, all that's left for me to say is have fun with your New Year's Eve fireworks and have a great New Year!
+Apart from that, all that's left for me to say is: Have fun with the New Year's Eve fireworks, take care of your hands if you're the one letting them off, and have a great start to the 2024 New Year!